lydell/source-map-resolve/readme.md

 - `sourcesResolved`: The same as `map.sources`, except all the sources are fully resolved.
 - `sourcesContent`: An array with the contents of all sources in `map.sources`, in the same order as `map.sources`.
+If getting the contents of a source fails, an error object is put into the array instead.

 ### `sourceMapResolve.resolve(code, codeUrl, read, [options], callback)` ###